You can run, jump, climb and swim with them.

 The adult human foot can be divided into two main sections: the forefoot and the hindfoot.

-Normally, the forefoot has 14 phalanges, which corresponds to 3 phalanges per toe and 2 phalanges for the big toe.
+The forefoot consists of 14 phalanges (3 per toe and 2 for the big toe).

 - The calcaneus (heel bone);

-- The talus or astragalus, which serves as an anchor for the tibia and fibula;
+- The talus or astragalus, anchoring the tibia and fibula;

 - The cuboid bone;